3.6 Balance, Coordination, & Vestibular Basics

 MeasureWhat It Assesses

-Functional Reach TestForward reach distance in standing; shorter reach links to higher fall risk
+Functional Reach TestForward reach distance in standing; a reach under ~6 inches links to higher fall risk

 30-Second Chair StandLower-extremity strength and sit-to-stand endurance